Aref-Motamedi/BioInformaticsProjects/README.md

     Must be a global alignment (CLUSTAL) using python
     - Not a perfect solution :(

-++ HW3 file created
+++ HW3 file added
-    Must be a profile creation for a given MSA
+    Find best possible profile for a given MSA from a given sequence